This post about performance review goals examples was originally published in October 2021. It was updated with new information in September 2023.

 Goals provide a clear picture of what every employee, department, and organization plans to accomplish.
 Goal-setting is a reliable way to keep everyone on track, from executives to hourly workers.
 It’s important to ensure that you set measurable goals to get an accurate picture of every employee’s progress.

-Today, we’ll give some examples of measurable goals for managers and employees in 2022.
+Today, we’ll give some examples of measurable goals for managers and employees in light of performance review season.

-Before we dive into examples, let’s talk about why we set goals in the first place.
+Before we dive into examples of performance goals, let’s talk about why we set goals in the first place.
 Setting measurable goals is important for many reasons:

 - Gives every employee concrete objectives to work toward